-If you successfully passed the TBP exam, the TBP Certificate of Knowledge will be available through your TBP Dashboard once you have been notified via email of your results.
-After that time, you may select the Print Certificate button and save your certificate to your computer or print it.
+If you successfully passed the TBP exam, the TBP Certificate of Knowledge will be available through your TBP Dashboard.
+You may select the Print Certificate button and save your certificate to your computer or print it.

 Once the certificate is awarded, it does not expire and may be accessed at any time by simply logging in via https://tbp.bpi.org/portal/tbp/.